Current course fees can be found at the following link:

 In addition, under the University's Postgraduate Research Support Scheme, funds will be made available each year to assist postgraduate research students to, amongst other things, attend conferences or visit specialist libraries and laboratories.
 The funds under this scheme will be awarded on a competitive basis and an application will be required.

-Faculty Postgraduate Research Scholarship applications are available from the Coordinator, Postgraduate Services, , phone: +61 2 8627 1002.
+Faculty Postgraduate Research Scholarship applications are available from the Administrator, Postgraduate Services, , phone: +61 2 8627 1002.

 - Candidature must commence in February or March